 Hirshhorn Museum Sculpture Garden

-YUN Architecture is working with international artist Hiroshi Sugimoto and his architecture office Material Research Laboratory (Tokyo) to revitalize the Hirshhorn Museum Sculpture Garden in Washington DC.
+YUN Architecture has been working with internationally renowned artist Hiroshi Sugimoto and his architecture office New Material Research Laboratory (Tokyo) to revitalize the Hirshhorn Museum Sculpture Garden in Washington DC.
 Besides necessary infrastructure upgrades, the design calls for reorganizing the existing garden to allow for a wider range of art to be displayed.
-The new vision will create spaces for large-scale contemporary works and performances, as well as intimate spaces for the museum’s modern masterpieces.
+The new vision will create spaces for large-scale contemporary works and performances, as well as more intimate spaces for the museum’s existing modern masterpieces.

 Entrances from the National Mall and Jefferson Drive will be widened and made universally accessible.
 An existing underground passage from the museum plaza to the garden will be reopened, featuring a 90 feet long stainless steel art installation by artist Hiroshi Sugimoto.